-You'll get an introduction to the National Disability Insurance Scheme (NDIS) and learn how to work with an NDIS participant.
+You'll get an introduction to the National Disability Insurance Scheme (NDIS) and learn about human rights and inclusive approaches, person-centred support and how to safely assist an NDIS participant.

 Studying during COVID-19 Restrictions